-In their 2021 budget, the Liberals have proposed to increase the maximum home price for the CMHC First-Time Home Buyer Incentive from about $505,000 to $722,000 for buyers in Toronto, Vancouver, and Victoria.
-Their proposals include an increase in the income eligibility threshold from $120K to $150K and the home price limit from 4 times household income to 4.5 times.
-These changes come as Toronto`s housing market and Vancouver real estate climb to new all-time highs.
+In their 2021 budget, the Liberals have increased the income eligibility threshold from $120K to $150K and the home price limit from 4 times household income to 4.5 times.
+These changes come as Toronto's housing market and Vancouver real estate climb to new all-time highs.

 The Government of British Columbia provides rebates on land transfer taxes for first-time home buyers.
 The amount that you can qualify for depends on the value of the property.

 If the value of the home that you are purchasing has a fair market value of less than $500,000, then the First Time Home Buyers’ Exemption would cover the full amount of the transfer tax.
 That means you will not have to pay any land transfer tax.
 Afterwards, a sliding scale is used up to $525,000 to determine the land transfer tax incentive and the remaining tax payable (see the chart below).
 Properties above $525,000 will not qualify for the First-Time Home Buyers’ Program.

 To qualify as a first-time home buyer, you must have never owned or had an interest in a home anywhere in the world previously.